 □ DIRECT the group to workbook pages 22-23.
-Divide them into partners (live or in breakout rooms) and have them share what they wrote for the 10 questions on the goal of Revenge.
-(12m)
+Divide them into pairs (live or in breakout rooms) or go over as a group.
+Have them share what they wrote for as many of the 10 questions on the goal of Revenge.
+(8m)